HELP INTERNATIONAL

 Christmas party; a wonderful time

-of riotous games, Christmas s
+of riotous games, Christmas songs

-nd yummy food.
+and yummy food.

 Celebrating together is an important

-way to bond your hearts to
+way to bond your hearts to one

 another.
 Everyone looks forward